-Another place that cell phones just don’t need to be is in rooms behind closes doors.
-In general, this is a good rule 24/7 , because having tech in non-communal spaces opens up even good kids to unnecessary temptations and trouble.
-At the very least though, this should be enforced at night.
+Another place that cell phones don’t need to be is in rooms behind closed doors.
+This is a good rule 24/7 for younger tweens and teens, because having tech in non-communal spaces opens up even good kids to unnecessary temptations and trouble.
+At the very least, though, this should be enforced at night.

-There are many life lessons that come with the privilege of technology, and they aren’t all about how to use it correctly.
-Computers, tablets, and iPhones are not cheap and keeping track of and tacking care of them properly is important.
+Many life lessons come with the privilege of technology, and they aren’t all about how to use it correctly.
+Computers, tablets, and iPhones are not cheap, and keeping track of and taking care of them properly is important.

-The most valuable habit of all, IMHO, is #3 “Put First Things First”.
+In my opinion, the most valuable habit is #3 “Put First Things First.”
 So many adults struggle with this and that’s why the sooner we can help our tweens and teens put it into practice, the better off they will be.
 Consider it an early graduation gift.

-Texting friends, playing the latest gaming app, checking social media, these are all activities that come behind. homework and chores.
-Well behind.
+Texting friends, playing the latest gaming app, and checking social media are all activities that come after homework and chores.

-It’s not a bad idea to set designated “off” times for phones with your tweens.
-This way they have some time set aside already.
-As your kids get older, more freedom may be in order so they begin learning to manage their own schedule.
+Setting designated “off” times for phones, particularly with a tween who just acquired their first phone is not a bad idea.
+This way, they have some time set aside already.
+As your kids get older, more freedom may be in order, so they begin learning to manage their own schedule.

-Either way, make sure there are proper consequences in place if grades are suffering or the trash isn’t getting taken out.
+Either way, ensure proper consequences are in place if grades are suffering or the trash isn’t taken out on schedule.